SSH

 [Note]Note

-If the Connection Broker is started in FIPS mode and the md5 attribute is defined in the configuration file, but scpg3 or sftpg3 are not started with the --fips parameter, then md5 is used.
+If the Connection Broker is started in FIPS mode and the md5 attribute is defined in the configuration file, but scpg3 or sftpg3 are not started with the --fips parameter or system-wide FIPSMODE is not set, then md5 is used.

 Note that checksums can also be defined with the command line clients scpg3 and sftpg3, or with environment variables.
 The order of priority of the three checksum settings (in case they are different) is as follows, the later one always overwrites the previous value: